Skip to main content

 Avian influenza, or “bird flu,” is caused by viruses that infect both wild and domestic birds and mammals.
 These viruses impact poultry and wild birds in different ways.
 In poultry, avian influenza is typically extremely contagious, resulting in high death loss and associated economic losses to poultry producers.
 Wild birds can carry the viruses but don’t always get sick or die.
 Visit Michigan.gov/WildlifeDisease or Michigan.gov/BirdFlu for more information.

-Although human risk is considered to be low, precautions should be taken when handling wild birds (see Handling and processing game meat).
+Although human risk is considered to be low, precautions should be taken when handling wild birds (go to the Handling and processing game meat for more information).
 Wild birds can carry bird flu without appearing sick.
 As a general precaution, people should not harvest or handle wild birds that are obviously sick or found dead.
 Hunters who handle wild birds should dress game birds in the field when possible and practice good biosecurity to prevent any potential disease spread.

 Should I be concerned about dioxin?

 More information on wild game guidelines for the Saginaw and Tittabawassee River floodplains, including a map of the area covered by these guidelines, can be found at Michigan.gov/EatSafeFish under “Eat Safe Wild Game.”
-For additional information regarding dioxin, dioxin-like compounds, site investigations and wild game advisories for the Tittabawassee River and Saginaw River floodplains, please go to Michigan.gov/Dioxin.
+For additional information regarding dioxin, dioxin-like compounds and wild game advisories for the Tittabawassee River and Saginaw River floodplains, go to Michigan.gov/Dioxin.

 What if I see an invasive species while scouting or hunting?